 28 Come to me, all who labor and are heavy laden, and I will give you rest.
 29 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 30 For my yoke is easy, and my burden is light.”Matthew 11:28-30 English Standard Version (ESV)

-I recommend this in-depth article What does it mean when Jesus says, “my yoke is easy and my burden is light” that elaborates more in-depth if you are interested.
+Here’s an article What does it mean when Jesus says, “my yoke is easy and my burden is light” that explains this passage in depth.

-But for now, if you can look with me at the part of the verse that says “Take my yoke upon you and learn from me.”
+For now, look at the part of the verse that says “Take my yoke upon you and learn from me.”

-At the time when this passage was written the systems that were in place were by the Pharisees and their yoke of keeping the hundreds of laws and being in a sense, perfect in keeping them, was a heavy burden to carry.
+At the time when this passage was written the systems that were in place were by the Pharisees.
+Their yoke of keeping the hundreds of laws perfectly was a heavy burden to carry.